 Community Education: Early identification and prevention activities for risk groups of all ages, public education, and efforts that support families and communities must be incorporated into our service system.
 Increased acceptance and support for mental health services comes from increased awareness and understanding of psychiatric disorders and treatment options.

-The CSA is not a service provider but contracts for services with various providers in the area.
+The LBHA is not a service provider but contracts for services with various providers in the area.
 Funds primarily come from MHA, but can be obtained through other grants or federal block grants.

 - Mental Health Case Management